 Proper Order

 Owned by the 2017 Irish Barista Champion Niall Wynn, this small coffee shop started to make waves when it opened it’s doors in Smithfield in January 2016, for serving quality coffee at affordable prices.
 Proper order features worldwide roasters, with their main supplier being Square Mile Red Brick.
-This is a London roaster that specialises in seasonal blends.
+This is a London roaster that specializes in seasonal blends.

 The coffee shop is famous for delivering inventive weekly specials such as a blood orange marmalade latte, and mixes that include elderflower, lemon verbena oil, and rose hips.
 Everything is all hand-picked or locally produced.